msugar/anomaflow/README.md

    - Install the Bindplane Agent using the command you got from your Bindplane OP Server (previous step).

-1. Back to the Bindplane OP Server Web UI
+1. Using the Bindplane OP Server Web UI
    - Create a new configuration, name it "demo" or whatever you like, and add these components to it:
       - Add a `Host` source, with the "Mute Process Username Errors" option enabled